8.5 Transfer, Mobility, and Range-of-Motion Skills

 Key Takeaways

-• Mobility skills are high-risk because missed brakes, poor body mechanics, weak-side neglect, or rushed cueing can cause falls or injury.
+• Mobility skills are high-risk because missed brakes, poor body mechanics, weak-side neglect, or rushed cueing can cause falls or injury and quickly fail the skill.

-• Transfers and ambulation require the care plan mindset: correct assist level, gait belt use when assigned, non-skid footwear, clear path, and locked equipment.
+• Transfers and ambulation require a care-plan mindset: correct assist level, gait belt placed over clothing and snug, non-skid footwear, a clear path, and locked equipment.

-• Range-of-motion skills require slow, supported movement only to the point of resistance or pain, never forced motion.
+• Passive range of motion uses slow, supported movement only to the point of resistance or pain, never forced motion, and joints are supported above and below.

-• Positioning skills should protect alignment, pressure points, tubing, call light access, and resident comfort before the candidate leaves.
+• Positioning skills must protect body alignment, pressure points, tubing, and call-light access, and end with the resident comfortable and safe.

 Mobility Skills Are Controlled Safety Performances

-Transfer, mobility, and range-of-motion skills show whether a candidate can protect a resident when the body is moving.
-These skills include ambulation with a gait belt, bed-to-wheelchair transfer, side-lying positioning, and passive range of motion.
-They combine fall prevention, body mechanics, communication, alignment, and resident observation.
+Transfer, mobility, and range-of-motion skills show whether a candidate can protect a resident while the body is moving, and they are among the easiest skills to fail on a single critical step.
+They include ambulation with a gait belt, bed-to-wheelchair transfer, side-lying positioning, and passive range of motion (PROM).
+Each combines fall prevention, body mechanics, communication, alignment, and observation.
 A candidate who knows the words but rushes the movement is not ready.

 Begin with the environment.
-Check the bed height, bed wheels, wheelchair brakes, footrests, footwear, floor, tubing, and call light location.
-Make sure the resident understands what will happen.
-A resident who is surprised by movement may grab, lean, twist, or panic.
-Use simple cues, such as lean forward, push from the bed, stand on three, reach back for the armrest, or tell me if you feel pain.
+Check bed height, bed wheels (locked), wheelchair brakes (locked), footrests, footwear, the floor, tubing, and the call-light location.
+Make sure the resident understands what will happen, because a resident surprised by movement may grab, lean, twist, or panic.
+Use simple cues such as "lean forward," "push from the bed," "stand on three," "reach back for the armrest," and "tell me if you feel pain."

 A gait belt is used when assigned and safe for the resident.
-Place it over clothing, snug but not tight, and avoid tubes, wounds, painful areas, or bare skin.
-Hold the belt correctly as trained.
-It is a guide and support, not a strap for lifting the resident's full weight.
-If a resident cannot bear weight or cannot follow directions, that is not a moment to be heroic.
-In real care, stop and get help according to the care plan.
-In testing, perform the assigned scenario as instructed but show the safety logic.
+Place it over clothing, snug enough to fit a flat hand under it but not tight, and away from tubes, wounds, painful areas, or bare skin.
+Grasp the belt from underneath with an underhand grip.
+The belt is a guide and support, not a strap to lift the resident's full weight.
+If a resident cannot bear weight or follow directions, that is not a moment to be heroic; in real care you stop and get help per the care plan, and in testing you perform the assigned scenario while showing the safety logic.

 Structured Aid: Mobility Safety Spine